kyma-project/community/collaboration/sig-core/proposals/extending-kyma-cli.md

 ## Command structure

-The command structure used by cloud providers is following:
+The command structure used by cloud providers is as follows:

 ```bash
 <cliName> <functionality> <action>